 This piece is handmade on a pyrite stoneware potter's wheel and glazed on the inside with a transparent glaze.

 - Glass: Height 9 cm, Diameter 7 cm

 - Dish: Height: 3 cm, Diameter 8 cm, Hole diameter: 1,5 cm

 - Each piece is made entirely by hand and is, therefore, unique.
 As with any handcrafted product, this piece may have slight variations in shape, color, and thickness from the visual.

 A word from Stephanie

-When you love plants, you are quickly led to cut them or to germinate a seed.
-I've always done this in various glasses, but after a while, the glass doesn't look like the same anymore.
+When you love plants, you are quickly led to cut them or germinate a seed.
+I've always done this in various glasses, but after a while, the glass doesn't look the same anymore.
 It's filled with limestone!
 When I discovered the Clarina Ceramics cutting stations, I knew that it would become a must in our house.